scbedd/LiveInvoke/README.md

 - [x] Dynamically create an update the `launch.json` for a workspace to add the necessary `invoke`.
 - [x] Create the local file necessary to actually run your app
 - [x] Able to debug simple functions with a single click
+- [x] Move generated script file out of the local repository
+- [ ] Publish github release
+- [ ] Allow setting of arguments, triggerable by codelens UI
 - [ ] Should the working directory be updated so that when we call launch.json profile it changes working dir to the one containing the script?
-- [ ] Allow setting of arguments via a temporary codelens UI
+- [ ] Publish as actual extension